Pixel-Wise Contrastive Distillation: Experiments

 Beyond typical convolutional architectures, we try using ViT \cite{vit} as the teacher to study the effect of cross-architectures distillation.
-There is an innate obstacle for ResNet-18 to imitate ViT at pixel-level, since they differ in the resolutions of output feature maps.
-Therefore, we downsample\footnote{ViT-Base has $14 \x 14$ output patches for $224 \x 224$ input, and we treat each patch as a pixel.} ViT's output by a $2 \x 2$ average pooling layer with a stride of 2.
+There is an innate obstacle for ResNet-18 to imitate ViT at pixel-level, since they differ in the resolutions\footnote{ViT-Base has $14 \x 14$ output patches for a $224 \x 224$ input, and we treat each patch as a pixel.} of output feature maps.
+Therefore, we downsample the output of ViT by a $2 \x 2$ average pooling layer with a stride of 2.
+Another solution would be to employ strided convolution in the projection head of student model.
+We leave it to be a topic of future research.
 It leads to acceptable results on dense prediction tasks, whereas unsatisfying linear top-1 accuracy ($57.6\%$) on ImageNet.
 We believe cross-architectures distillation (between CNNs and transformers) is a noteworthy problem for future research. \\

 \textbf{Different students.} We investigate the effectiveness of PCD on different student backbones: ResNet-34, ResNet-50, and \mbox{MobileNet v3 (Large)} \cite{mobilenetv3}.
 Compared to supervised pre-training, our PCD consistently outperforms on all backbones (\cref{tab:different_students}).
 A clear \textit{trend} is that backbones with larger capacity (from \mbox{ResNet-18} to \mbox{ResNet-50}) have better transfer performance.
 A distilled \mbox{ResNet-34} or \mbox{ResNet-50} can rival or even beat the teacher (referred to \cref{tab:main_results}) on some downstream tasks, marking the practicability of our PCD.